dymmond/esmerald/docs/en/docs/guides/more-advanced/07-advanced-concepts.md

 ## Decorators

-Esmerald supports decorators to extend or modify the behavior of route handlers.
+Ravyn supports decorators to extend or modify the behavior of route handlers.

 ### Common Use Cases
 - Caching